axelvaldez/radical-companies/_posts/rFiction/First of Earth/2022-02-27-E01-First-of-Earth.markdown

  <p>Simulating environmental features didn’t sound like an impossible thing to do.
 I wonder if somebody had put up a Banner to fund looking into combining the Archotron and Neuromorphics to integrate a full blown simulation that felt more real.</p>

 <h1 style="font-size:40px; font-family:Courier New, monospace; ">Mom, I’m Home</h1>
  <p>Sammie got to her mom’s home last night, headed straight to bed, and crashed.
-Everybody said it would be a piece of cake because “you are so young… ,” but it wasn’t.
+Everybody said it would be a piece of cake because “you are so young&hellip; ,” but it wasn’t.
 She may be 13, but this down trip was not like any kind of cake she ever enjoyed.</p>
  <p>Her mom lived in one of those health clusters, just outside Trivandrum, that the Kerala Pod was well known for.
 The Dutch had gotten all the fame for a similar system in the early part of the century, but Malayali had established their use long before the Dutch reinvented that particular wheel.</p>
  <p>Her place looked deceiveling normal, but obviously something was wrong with her, otherwise she would not be at this place.
 Something else must be going on with her.
 In any case, she didn’t say anything about it and Sammie didn’t ask.</p>
  <p>Sammie was not even sure why she had come down here.
 Her mom had invited her to stay with her if she decided not to go to the Edge with her dad.
 “We’ll keep you busy down here.”
 The thing is that she wasn’t sure what to do.
 She wasn’t sure about moving down here and she wasn’t sure about moving with her dad to the Edge.
 Staying in the oYard was not very appealing, either, since the chance of hanging out and experimenting with people her own age was nil at the oYard.</p>